automenta/nodebb-plugin-webin/README.md

-# NodeBB RSS Parser
+# NodeBB Web Input plugin

-This NodeBB plugin uses the [Google Feed API](https://developers.google.com/feed/) to pull RSS feeds and create topics in predefined categories.
+(Forked from the nodebb-plugin-rss module https://github.com/barisusakli/nodebb-plugin-rss)

+This NodeBB plugin imports data from:
+* RSS (via the Feedparser module)

+Coming soon:
+* iCal (via iCal Module)

-To customise options for the parser, please consult the "RSS" page in the administration panel, under the "Plugins" heading.
+To customise options for the parser, open the "Web In" page in the administration panel, under the "Plugins" heading.

 ## Installation

-    npm install nodebb-plugin-rss
+	npm install nodebb-plugin-webin

 ## Usage